FOSS-Supremacy/OpenLiberty/README.md

 Currently, this project is able to load the game's map, collision data, etc. at runtime and stream in models and textures as needed.

+## What It Not Is?

+It's not a 1:1 reimplementation because GTA3 is complex and old, the RenderWare formats needs to be converted to Godot which already is a lot of work.

+The story mode is also very complex and time consuming to implement.

 ## How To Run

 ### Godot Editor